deviousname/susbot/README.md

 For example to install pyautogui you open your command prompt and type: pip install pyautogui

 Different system setups may have different syntax, good luck!
+For example: python3 -m pip install pyautogui

 The full list of imports you need to install are: